-Presidency Defends Humanitarian Minister over Position on Bayelsa Floods
+Presidency Defends Humanitarian Minister Over Position on Bayelsa Floods

 The Presidency has risen in stout defence of the position of the Minister of Humanitarian Affairs, Disaster Management and Social Development, Sadiya Umar Farouq, over the recent flood disaster that ravaged Bayelsa and other states across the country.

-Farouq had last week declared that Bayelsa State did not fall among the 10 most affected states by flooding this year, saying Jigawa and Kogi were worst hit.
+Farouq had last week declared that Bayelsa State did not fall among the 10 most affected states by the massive flooding in the country this year and had said Jigawa and Kogi were worst hit.

-Her position drew condemnation from individuals and groups including elder statesman, Chief Edwin Clark, who called for her outright resignation from office.
+Her position drew condemnation from individuals and groups including elder statesman, Chief Edwin Clark, who out rightly called for her resignation from office.

-In a formal reaction to the issue on Wednesday, the Presidency, in a statement, stressed that the call for the minister’s resignation over her comments on the flood was inappropriate at this period.
+However, in a formal reaction to the issue yesterday, the Presidency in a statement stressed that the call for the Minister’s resignation over her comments on the flood was inappropriate.

-Presidential spokesman, Mallam Garba Shehu, noted the concern of the federal government over the flood disaster in Bayelsa and other affected states, saying it will continue to support them in overcoming the incident.
+Presidential Spokesman, Mallam Garba Shehu, noted the concern of the federal government over the flood disaster in Bayelsa and other affected states, saying it would continue to support them in overcoming the incident.

 The Presidency, however, noted that the restoration of damaged property and farmlands associated with the flood are currently overwhelming disaster management by government.